The Layoff Guide

 Common Mistakes to Avoid

-• Waiting to file — TWC cannot pay benefits for weeks before your claim date
+• Filing late, TWC cannot pay benefits for weeks before your claim date

-• Not submitting payment requests every two weeks
+• Not submitting payment requests every two weeks, Texas uses biweekly, not weekly, certification

 • Not reporting earnings from part-time or gig work